xydxydxyd1/my-os/log.md

 additional setup before loading my kernel, including tasks needed to make the kernel GDB compatible.
 Since I don't wanna spend too much time looking at GDB, I am going to ignore the intricate details of this area.

+### 2025-04-09

+Since this is a nice stopping point, I took some moment to clean up the dev environment.
+* Load environment variables thorough tmux
+* Run script for source that starts debugging mode